glwagner/WaveTransmittedTurbulence.jl/README.md

 ![vertical_velocity](figures/figure_3.png)

 <p align="center">
-<i> Figure 3: Vertical velocity contours in simulations of ocean surface boundary layer turbulence driven by wind both without waves (left) and beneath steady waves (center and right).</i>
+<i> Figure 3: Vertical velocity contours in simulations of ocean surface boundary layer turbulence driven by wind both without waves (left) and beneath steady waves (center and right).
+The center panel reproduces results from McWilliams et al., "Langmuir Turbulence in the Ocean," JFM (1997).</i>
 </p>

 This repository contains [Julia](https://julialang.org) code for reproducing the simulation data and plots in